chrisejones/cached-git-prompt/README.md

 This project takes an alternative approach.
 We wrap Git in a script that works out the repository directory of the executed command and caches information to be rendered in the prompt.

 ## Usage
-Minimal example of what to add to your .bashrc
+Minimal example to add to your `.bashrc`

 ```bash
 CACHED_GIT_INFO_DIRECTORY="$HOME/git/cached-git-prompt"